rapidsai/devcontainers/USAGE_IN_PROJECT.md

 Devcontainers can be used on Linux, Mac and Windows.
 They use Docker, so the system requirements and limitations associated with Docker apply here also.
-On Mac and Windows, where a Linux VM must run to support Docker, you may need to be aware of memory limitations of that Linux VM.
-Otherwise, devcontainers do not add system requirements beyond the needs of the individual projects we're building, but they also don't emulate hardware.
-If your project needs an NVIDIA GPU, then you need to run your devcontainer on a machine with an NVIDIA GPU.
+On Mac and Windows, where a Linux VM must run to support Docker, memory limitations of that Linux VM may present problems.
+Otherwise, devcontainers do not add system requirements beyond the needs of the individual projects being built.
+Devcontainers also don't emulate hardware.
+If a project needs an NVIDIA GPU to run, then the devcontainer needs to run on a machine with an NVIDIA GPU.
+Building is different from running, though, and devcontainers can often be used to build software that may need a GPU to run.

 Devcontainers require Docker.
 To set that up:
 * [Linux - docker engine](https://docs.docker.com/engine/install/)